The Leys School: History

 During the twentieth century, The Leys grew significantly and by 1930 the number of pupils had reached 271.
 During World War II, the school temporarily moved to the Atholl Palace Hotel in Pitlochry, Scotland, returning to Cambridge in 1946.
 During the Cold War, the school was designated the auxiliary headquarters to the regional seat of government for Cambridge in time of war.
 Today the majority of the pupils are boarders and since the admission of girls to the Sixth Form in the 1980s, the school has become fully co-educational.
 It now accepts pupils from the age of eleven, rather than the age of thirteen as it was before.

-Due to its location, the school is popular with Cambridge academics as a place to send their children, as well as a place to teach.
-For example, the physicist Stephen Hawking sent his son to the school and gave a number of talks to its pupils.

 Coat of arms

 The red cross signifies the Christian foundation of the School whilst the open book and the lighted lamp are symbols of learning.

 The significance of the red rose is obscure: three such roses appear in the arms of the largest Cambridge college, Trinity, and Cambridge bears two silver roses in its arms.
 The most likely explanation, however, of the red roses is that several of the School's founders were from Lancashire and likely incorporated the Red Rose of Lancaster to symbolise their origins.

 The stars of the original design may have symbolised aspiration or faith and hope in higher things.
 The wyvern, the crest used by the Wesley family, was presumably added to signify the association of The Leys School with the Wesleyan Methodist Church.